-Trump headlines Minneapolis rally amid Dems' impeachment push, tussle over security costs
+Trump belittles Bidens with graphic language at Minneapolis rally amid Dems' impeachment push

-President Trump was headlining a rally in Minneapolis on Thursday evening, even after his campaign threatened a lawsuit over the city's effort to recover $530,000 in security costs relating to the event.
+President Trump unloaded on Joe and Hunter Biden over their Ukrainian business dealings in Minneapolis on Thursday evening -- at one point bringing the crowd to its feet by charging that Biden's only useful trait as vice president was his preternatural ability to "kiss Barack Obama's a--."

+Trump cited a new report in The Washington Examiner that the whistleblower at the center of Democrats' impeachment push had worked with Biden.
+The whistleblower's anti-Trump attorney, Mark Zaid, acknowledged earlier in the week that his client had "contact" with current presidential contenders "from both parties."

+"The Bidens got rich -- and that is substantiated -- while America got robbed," Trump said.
+"Sleepy Joe and his friends sold out America. ...
+And in a brand new report, just came out as I'm walking on the stage, it turns out that when Joe Biden was vice president -- he worked with the so-called whistleblower.
+This is nothing more than a partisan witch hunt, sabotage, and I'm sure they're going to say, 'totally unsubstantiated.'"

+As the crowd erupted into applause, Trump remarked, "Isn't it much better when I go off script?
+So much better."

-Within minutes of taking the stage, the president mocked ex-FBI officials and lovers Peter Strzok and Lisa Page with a passionate dramatic reading of their anti-Trump text messages.
+Trump set a fiery tone within minutes of taking the stage, as he relentlessly mocked ex-FBI officials and lovers Peter Strzok and Lisa Page with a passionate dramatic reading of their anti-Trump text messages.
 He also touted the country's economy and suggested the U.S. will prevail in its trade war with China -- without mentioning the growing issue of censorship in the U.S. over ongoing pro-democracy protests in Hong Kong.

-The rally, Trump's first since the House moved toward impeachment over his handling of a July phone call with Ukraine's president, is in a state Trump nearly won in 2016 and has talked frequently of capturing in 2020.
-But it takes place in a traditionally liberal city and the home turf of a frequent foil, Democratic Rep. Ilhan Omar.
+The rally, Trump's first since the House moved toward impeachment over his handling of a July phone call with Ukraine's president, was in a state Trump nearly won in 2016 and has talked frequently of capturing in 2020.
+But, it took place in a traditionally liberal city and the home turf of a frequent foil, Rep. Ilhan Omar.

+To loud booing during the rally, Trump slammed the Democrat as "an America-hating socialist" who "minimized the September 11 terror attack on our homeland."
+He also outlined comments from Omar that even top Democrats have admitted were anti-Semitic, before asking, "How do you have such a person representing you in Minnesota?
+I'm very angry at you people.
+She is a disgrace to our country, and she is one of the big reasons that I am going to win, and that the Republican Party is going to win, Minnesota in 13 months."

+A chant of "four more years" broke out -- in sharp contrast to the "send her back" rallying cry from a July rally in North Carolina that was directed at Omar.
+Trump later condemned that chant, which came after the president asked why unnamed "Democrat Congresswomen" didn't "go back and help fix the totally broken and crime infested places from which they came, then come back and show us how it is done."

+"I have to sign these letters," Trump said, saying it also was "very tough" to go to Dover Air Force Base to "meet the parents and families and wives and children, sisters and brothers" of fallen soldiers who arrive in coffins.

+"It's time to bring 'em home," Trump said to applause, referring generally to U.S. soldiers overseas.
+"We've done our job."

-Local news reports indicated that scores of Trump supporters -- as well as pro-impeachment demonstrators -- lined up hours before the event at the Target Center in downtown Minneapolis began.
-At the rally, Trump said more than 20,000 people were inside the arena -- and more than 25,000 were outside, out of nearly 100,000 who indicated online that they wanted to attend.
+At the rally, Trump said over 20,000 people were inside the arena -- and over 25,000 were outside, out of nearly 100,000 who indicated online they wanted to attend.

 Before the president took the stage, his son Eric Trump briefly encouraged a "lock him up" chant directed at Joe and Hunter Biden, before telling the crowd it wouldn't be necessary because Biden will lose his bid for the White House.

-Trump turned to Ukrainian President Volodymyr Zelensky's comments earlier Thursday concerning his controversial July call with Trump.
-Zelensky unequivocally told reporters the call involved no bribe, blackmail or quid pro quo, as impeachment-minded Democrats claim.
+The president turned to Ukrainian President Volodymyr Zelensky's comments earlier Thursday concerning their fateful phone call.
+Zelensky unequivocally told reporters the call involved no bribe, blackmail or quid pro quo, as impeachment-minded Democrats claimed.

+"How do you have such a person representing you in Minnesota?
+I'm very angry at you people."

 "That should be the end of it," Trump told rallygoers.
-"We released a transcript of that call, which was so good that Crooked Adam Schiff had to make up a fake conversation that never happened, and he delivered it to the United States Congress and the American people.
+"We released a transcript of that call, which was so good that Crooked [House Intelligence Committee Chairman] Adam Schiff had to make up a fake conversation that never happened, and he delivered it to the United States Congress and the American people.
 It was a total fraud.
-And then Nancy Pelosi said, 'Oh, I think the president said that.'
+And then, [House Speaker] Nancy Pelosi said, 'Oh, I think the president said that.'
 These people are sick."

+Trump argued that Democrats never anticipated he would release a full transcript of his call with Zelensky, and recklessly locked themselves into their impeachment inquiry before they even read the document.

+"Where's Hunter?"
+Trump asked rallygoers at one point, referring to Biden's son.
+Both Joe and Hunter Biden mostly have avoided taking questions about their Ukraine dealings in recent days.

 The dispute over the rally's security costs erupted late Monday when the campaign accused Mayor Jacob Frey, a Trump critic, of trying to sink the rally.
 Frey called the costs reasonable and said he had a duty to protect taxpayers.